Preparing Your Space

 for a Tactile Artworks Presentation

 This guide is designed to help you prepare the ideal space for your upcoming tactile art presentation.
-The physical setup of the room is crucial for ensuring every participant has a memorable, hands-on experience.
+The physical setup of the room is crucial for ensuring every participant has a memorable, sensory experience.

-Small Groups (under 18 participants)
+Small Groups (up to 12 participants)

-Larger Groups (18-36 participants)
+Larger Groups (13-24 participants)

 Equipment